MESH-Research/invenio-stats-dashboard/_sources/cli.md.txt

 ```

 **Options:**
-- `--community-id`: The ID of the community to check status for.
+- `--community-id, -c`: The ID of the community to check status for.
+Can be specified multiple times to check status for multiple communities.
 If not provided, checks all communities.
 - `--verbose, -v`: Show detailed information for each aggregation.

 **Description:**